cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 1. Select the model and select on the Test button.
 ![Test dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/4.1.png)

 2. Select _Fetch from URL_ to fetch the test file from the storage account to test the model.
-The test file will be in the _custom-template-model-test-dataset_.
+The test file will be in the _template-model-test-dataset_ folder.
 Generate the SAS URL for the file and paste it in the dialog box.

 3. With a file selected, choose the Analyze button to test the model.